0

 Overview

-4. Raw data access: No clear option for downloading complete raw genetic data.
+4. Raw data access: No clear option for downloading complete raw genetic data, though users can access their genetic report via the blueprint report.

-5. Privacy: 3×4 Genetics claims not to share or sell user data.
+5. Privacy: 3×4 Genetics claims not to share or sell user genetic information.

 6. Alternatives: Advanced platforms like PromicsEdge offer polygenic risk scoring, multi-omics integration, broader reporting, and published scientific validation.